-The Company leases offices, branches and warehouses to Pao Lien Optical Co., Ltd. (other related party - its chairman and the Company's chairman are second-degree relatives), the lease period is from January 16, 2017 to January 31, 2022.
+The Company leases offices, branches and warehouses to Pao Lien Optical Co., Ltd. (other related party - its chairman and the Company's chairman are second-degree relatives).
+The lease period is from January 16, 2017 to January 31, 2022.
 The average monthly rent is \$1,200 thousand and charge by sight check monthly.

-The Company leases buildings to Yung Sheng Optical Co., Ltd. (other related party - same chairman as the Company's chairman).
-The lease period is from January 2018 to December 2022.
-The average monthly rent is \$429 thousand and charge by sight check monthly.
+The Company leases buildings to Yung Sheng Optical Co., Ltd. (other related party - same chairman as the Company's chairman), the lease period is from January 2018 to December 2022.
+The average monthly rent for the years ended December 31, 2021 and 2020 was both \$429 thousand and charge by sight check monthly.
 Due to severe impact of the COVID-19 pandemic on the market economy in 2021, the Company agreed to provide an unconditional rent reduction of 15% from July 1 to September 30, 2022.